 This tutorial shows how to convert a CSV or Excel file with transactions, typically downloaded from your bank or you can create it by yourself, to QBO (Web Connect) format and import into Quickbooks desktop.
-We will use CSV2QBO utility.
+We will use the CSV2QBO utility.
 IMPORTANT: CSV2QBO is now replaced with the Transactions app, which converts from more formats and converts to more formats.

 Open the CSV file, it has four transactions: three expenses and one deposit.